 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Ascend Laboratories (Pty) Ltd financial statements for the year ended 31 March 2021", which includes the Directors' Report as required by the Companies Act of South Africa and the supplementary information as set out on pages 40 to 41.
+The other information comprises the information included in the document titled "Ascend Laboratories (Pty) Ltd financial statements for the year ended 31 March 2022", which includes the Directors' Report as required by the Companies Act of South Africa.
 The other information does not include the financial statements and our auditor's report thereon.